junxit/us-congress-bills-111/bill.md

 - Whereas a memorial museum, U.S. Army base, national forest, historical park, university, and the largest free-standing statue of a United States figure recognize the life of Sam Houston; and
 - Whereas Sam Houston still stands as a symbol for Texas solidarity and is one of the most significant individuals in the history of Texas: Now, therefore, be it

-That the House of Representatives recognizes the historical contribution of Sam Houston to the State of Texas and the United States on the 217th anniversary of his birth.
+That the House of Representatives honors the life and accomplishments of Sam Houston for his historical contributions to the expansion of the United States.